isc-projects/stork/doc/user/install.rst

 dashboard can be tweaked as needed.

-3. Once Grafana is configured, go to the Stork user interface, log in as "super admin", click Settings in the Configuration menu, and then add the URLs for Grafana and Prometheus that point to the installations.
+3. Once Grafana is configured, go to the Stork user interface, log in as "super admin", click Settings in the Configuration menu, and then add the URL for Grafana that points to the installation.
 Once this is done, Stork is able to show links for subnets leading to specific subnets.

 Alternatively, a Prometheus data source can be added by editing ``datasource.yaml`` (typically stored in ``/etc/grafana``,